 - Political Economy

-Dr Pailey has provided expert commentary for radio, television, print and online media outlets around the world, including Public Radio International (PRI), The International New York Times, Newsweek-Daily Beast, The Guardian (UK), Al Jazeera English, New African Magazine, the Mail & Guardian (South Africa), This Is Africa, the Financial Times, the Associated Press, the BBC, Bloomberg News, USA Today, Voice of America, UN Radio, Pacifica Radio, National Public Radio (US), ENCA Television (South Africa), Channels Television (Nigeria), Press TV, Sky News (UK) and Deutsche-Welle (Germany).
+Dr Pailey has provided expert commentary for radio, television, print and online media outlets around the world, including Public Radio International (PRI), The International New York Times, Newsweek, The Guardian (UK), Al Jazeera English, the Mail & Guardian (South Africa), This Is Africa, the Financial Times, the Associated Press, the BBC, Bloomberg News, USA Today, Voice of America, National Public Radio (US), ENCA Television (South Africa), Channels Television (Nigeria), Press TV, Sky News (UK) and Deutsche Welle (Germany).
+She writes a regular column, Random Acts of Activism, for New African magazine.